jakubzalesak16/cog-tutorial/tutorial.md

 __Use command line in the beginning – it will make you understand!__

 ## Useful links
+### THE ABSOLUTELY MUST-HAVE USEFUL LINKS
 - git playground, will make you understand concepts, displays graph [https://git.sergiocabral.com/]
 - most useful tutorial for all the commands (refer to previous sections in this too) [https://www.atlassian.com/git/tutorials/advanced-overview]
 - undoing mistakes with some profanity [https://ohshitgit.com/]

+### Some other links people asked for
 - setting up a local server [https://git-scm.com/book/en/v2/Git-on-the-Server-Setting-Up-the-Server]
 - one way of making own "backups" of the whole history, answers question [https://dev.to/sublimegeek/how-to-zombie-proof-your-git-repo-4oed]
 - set up LabVIEW with git [https://www.youtube.com/watch?v=ZvV-ja1h6DE&feature=youtu.be&t=1555]
+- git aliases and the bible of references [https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases]

 ## Useful commands to get you started